Unravel Wolfram Syndrome

 What is Wolfram Syndrome?

-Wolfram syndrome (WS) is an ultra-rare genetic disease that occurs in approximately 1/500,000 people.
-The typical presentation of WS is insulin dependent diabetes by age 5 to 6, optic nerve atrophy with profound vision impairment or blindness by age 15 to 20, and other medical issues including, but not limited to, diabetes insipidus, deafness, and neurodegeneration.
+Wolfram syndrome (WS) is a rare genetic disease that historically has been thought to occur in approximately 1/200,000 to 1/500,000 people, though more recent data suggests WS may be more common with a spectrum of disease presentation.
+The classic presentation of WS1, caused by mutations in the WFS1 gene, is insulin dependent diabetes by age 5 to 6, optic nerve atrophy with profound vision impairment or blindness by age 15 to 20.
+Wolfram syndrome can present with other symptoms including, but not limited to, diabetes insipidus, deafness, and neurodegeneration.
+Less frequently, mutations in the CISD2 gene can cause Wolfram syndrome type 2 (WS2).

-Increasing evidence indicates that Wolfram syndrome is a spectrum disorder.
+Increasing evidence indicates that Wolfram syndrome can present with varying degrees of severity.
 Depending on an affected individual's specific mutations, the resulting symptoms, or phenotype, may be milder than the classic disease.
-Specific mutations may be far more prevalent in certain populations than originally determined, and may result in more frequent adult onset type 1 diabetes as well as increased risk for type 2 Diabetes.
+Specific mutations may be far more prevalent in certain populations than originally determined, and may result in more frequent adult onset type 1 diabetes as well as an increased risk for type 2 Diabetes.

 How Do the Symptoms of Wolfram Syndrome Develop?